-The time it actually takes to solicit a sufficient number of proxies to ensure obtaining the requisite stockholder vote in the context of a one-step merger transaction varies.
-The needed time is determined primarily by (1) how many shares the buyer already owns, (2) how closely the remaining shares are held and the breakdown between institutional and retail shareholders, and (3) what percentage of the target's outstanding shares is required to approve the merger under the law of the target's state of incorporation and under the target's charter documents.

-626 PENN STATE LAW REVIEW [Vol. 116:3 subject to interloper risk up until the stockholder vote.
-23 the time of RICK CLIMAN: (Moderator) So you're potentially looking at four-month process for a one-step versus five to six weeks for transaction.
-There's obviously advantage from the buyer's standpo a two-step structure rather than structure. a two-step a timing oint in using Gar, as counsel for the target comp you typically object to a two-ste Might you actually prefer a leng between signing and closing to m chance that a higher bid might emer p structure? thier period aximize the GAR BASON: (Counsel for Target) Normally not.
-Fred and I hav mantras.
-One of my mantras counsel is, "Time is not on our that's because while Fred is worri- interloper coming in, I'm worried other things.
-First, I'm worried a money to the target's stockholders as possible.
-Second, I'm worried about deal risk. as target's side."
-And ed about an l about two bout getting s as quickly We live in risky times with mark and any manner of other problems affect the buyer's ability to clo- might affect my client's busine continued accuracy of its represen- warranties in the acquisition agree day that the transaction has not ye day when my business can suffer which-even though it's inconcei- that Fred's client would ever char s that might se and that ess and the ntations and ement.
-Any t closed is a r a problem vable to me about doing the deal-could give Fred's client, the buyer, the right to walk away.
+subject to interloper risk up until the time of the stockholder vote.23

+So you're potentially looking at a three- to four-month process for a one-step transaction versus five to six weeks for a two-step transaction.
+There's obviously a timing advantage from the buyer's standpoint in using a two-step structure rather than a one-step structure.

+Gar, as counsel for the target company, would you typically object to a two-step structure?
+Might you actually prefer a lengthier period between signing and closing to maximize the chance that a higher bid might emerge?

+Normally not.
+Fred and I have our own mantras.
+One of my mantras as target's counsel is, "Time is not on our side."
+And that's because while Fred is worried about an interloper coming in, I'm worried about two other things.
+First, I'm worried about getting money to the target's stockholders as quickly as possible.
+Second, I'm worried even more about deal risk.

+We live in risky times with market problems and any manner of other problems that might affect the buyer's ability to close and that might affect my client's business and the continued accuracy of its representations and warranties in the acquisition agreement.
+Any day that the transaction has not yet closed is a day when my business can suffer a problem which-even though it's inconceivable to me that Fred's client would ever change its mind about doing the deal-could give Fred's client, the buyer, the right to walk away.
 So I'm interested in getting to the closing quickly, and 20 business days nowadays is plenty of time for the investment banking community to find other potential suitors for the target.
 As Chancellor Strine has said, the banking industry is not shy and retiring.24 A month is plenty of time.